 Nose Bonking or Nudging

-A nose nudge can also be the sign that the rabbit wants attention.
-If a rabbit feels like it is not getting enough attention, then they may nudge you to pet them.
+A nose nudge can also be a sign that the rabbit wants attention.
+If a rabbit feels it’s not getting enough attention, it may nudge you to pet them.

 Thumping is when they thump their hind feet on the floor.
 They do this when they feel they are in danger.
 They will thump their tiny hind legs to get a warning signal to other rabbits in the surrounding area.

-The thumping of the hind legs is due to rabbits not possessing a way of communicating, such as cats and dogs do.
-Thumping is a rabbit’s unique way to make other rabbits aware of imminent danger.
+The thumping of the hind legs is due to rabbits not possessing a way of communicating such as cats and dogs do.
+Thumping is a rabbit’s unique way of making other rabbits aware of imminent danger.

 Rabbits will rub their chin on objects and people.
 This is the rabbit’s way of marking their territory.
-They may rub their chin on you, which signifies that they are marking their territory on you.
+They may rub their chin on you, marking their territory on you.

-Hopefully, you will now know a bit more about why rabbits binky and half-binky.
+Hopefully, you will know more about why rabbits binky and half-binky.
 Although rabbits are quiet animals, their bodies say a lot to other rabbits and us.
-By understanding what your rabbit is doing, you will be able to understand better what they need.
+By understanding the behaviors, you will better understand what they need.